Trans Week of Visibility + Action 2026 is happening now. March 25–31.

 WHAT CAN YOU DO?

-✸ ELEVATE gender-affirming care funds and efforts like the Trans Youth Emergency Project.
+✸ ELEVATE gender-affirming care funds and efforts like the Trans Youth Emergency Project + Elevated Access.

 WHAT CAN YOU DO?

-✸ DEMAND lawmakers to VOTE NO on bathroom bills.
+✸ DEMAND lawmakers to VOTE NO on anti-trans legislation.

 WHAT CAN YOU DO?